usithadev/UNotePad/README.md

 # UNotePad

 This is a simple text editor application written in C++ using [wxWidgets](https://wxwidgets.org) (which is a cross platform library for building graphical user interfaces).
 This project is for beginners who wants to learn about basics about wxWidgets.
 You can just read the code.
-It don't has a good documentation but is has a readable and self-explanatory code.
+It doesn't have a good documentation but is has a readable and self-explanatory code.
 You can learn basics of wxWidgets (sizers, frames, events, file handling, etc) by reading the code.

 Currently this app is saving a .txt file in a directory that asked from user using a file dialog (the Save as feature) and have basic editing options like copy, cut, paste, etc. And I didn't have added much basic features such as open, save, etc. I'll add them when I have a time.
 So feel free to contribute to this project.